 Whenever we carry out a divorce, we’ll advise you on the facts and draft the divorce petition for you before getting your approval.
 If you’re still on speaking terms with your spouse, we also advise that you send a copy to them before filing the petition so they can express any concerns about it.

 When a divorce petition has been finalised, it’s filed at court together with your marriage certificate and court fee (currently £550).
 The papers are then served on your spouse or their lawyer.

 Your spouse then needs to file a document called an ‘acknowledgment of service’, which acknowledges receipt of the divorce petition and indicates whether he or she agrees with the contents.

 It’s possible your spouse may indicate the intention to defend the divorce proceedings in the acknowledgment of service, but this is rare.
-Normally this only happens in particularly acrimonious splits, and you would know beforehand.
+Normally this only happens in particularly acrimonious splits, and you would typically know beforehand.

 If your spouse doesn’t indicate an intention to defend the proceedings, you’ll be able to apply for the first part the two-part divorce order, a ‘decree nisi’.